TinkerTools/tinker9/doc/manual/m/feat/integrators.rst

 Extended Nosé-Hoover Chain by MTK
 ---------------------------------

-Several methods for NVT and NPT ensembles were discussed in MTK [Martyna1996]_.
+Several methods for NVT and NPT ensembles were discussed in MTK :cite:`mtk-nhc`.

 ======  ===============  ======
 Number  Sections in MTK  Method